nelson1995/nelson1995/README.md

-# Hello people, I'm Nelson G. Katale
+# Hello people, I'm Nelson G.M.
+Katale

 ## About Me
 - 👷  A dev who just wants to get things done and out of the way.